skyfe79/Awesome/README.md

 - [www.html5rocks.com](https://github.com/html5rocks/www.html5rocks.com) - ....a top-notch resource for web developers
 - [iOS-HTMLTextEditor](https://github.com/insanoid/iOS-HTMLTextEditor) - A simple implementation of an HTML Editor using CKEditor in a web view.
 - [OnionBrowser](https://github.com/OnionBrowser/OnionBrowser) - An open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network
-- [CMHTMLView](https://github.com/mureev/CMHTMLView) - CMHTMLView is an UIWebView wrapper to provide easy access to show rich text content (HTML) with native look and feel.

 ## Java